dsidirop/pfUI-quickcast/README.md

   - Always track & attack the tank's current target.<br/>
   - It's also useful in **multi-boxing scenarios** where you want your follower-chars to always attack the target of your leading char.<br/><br/>

-  You can even combine this flavour with others so that it will do the right thing depending on whether you mouse-hover a friendly target or a enemy one.<br/>
+  You can even combine this flavour with others so that it will do the right thing depending on whether you mouse-hover a friendly target or an enemy one.<br/>

   ```
-  /pfquickcast@enemy    Frostbolt   -- if you mouse-hover over a enemy target or if you dont mouse-hover anything but you have an enemy already selected
+  /pfquickcast@enemy    Frostbolt   -- if you mouse-hover over an enemy target or if you dont mouse-hover anything but you have an enemy already selected
   /pfquickcast@enemytbf Frostbolt   -- if you mouse-hover over a friendly target your spells will be sent to the enemy target that your friend is attacking
   ```